 |Location||Date and Time|

-*Workshop dates vary for asynchronous sites.
+*Workshop dates vary.
 Please contact your Agency Coordinator for specific dates.

 Registrants employed by a co-sponsoring agency attend the workshop at their own facility (unless otherwise specified).
-Participants complete the workshop from their workplace via online technology and receive hands-on instruction from agency designated wound care specialist.
-As an employee of a co-sponsoring agency, be sure to contact the designated Agency Coordinator (AC) before registering online.
-Agency Coordinators name and contact information is in the course brochure and provided below.
+Participants complete the workshop at their workplace via online technology and receive hands-on instruction from an agency-designated wound care specialist.
+Before registering as an employee of a co-sponsoring agency, be sure to contact the designated Agency Coordinator (AC).
+Agency Coordinator information is listed below.

 - Madigan Army Medical Center—Tacoma, WA